Weight: 575 grams (27.2mm x 350mm version)

 Would I recommend this post for people looking to improve comfort for long/ultra-distance riding on paved roads?
 Having a bike that can absorb even minor bumps has been shown to increase pedalling efficiency slightly and such bumps can easily contribute to fatigue on long rides.
 I found that the positive effects of the extra comfort and slight efficiency enhancements exceeded the negative effect of the very minor effect that the extra weight has on average speed, so I believe that I’d be able to ride at least as fast and probably further using this post compared to a rigid model.
 So I’d generally recommend it as enhancing the performance of a bike made for ultra-distance riding.

-As I mentioned above, the Kinekt seatpost is certainly better than the Cane Creek Thudbusdter in terms of ride feel and tune-ability, but I haven’t had a chance to test the similar RedShift ShockStop post.
+As I mentioned above, the Kinekt seatpost is certainly better than the Cane Creek Thudbusdter in terms of ride feel and tune-ability, but I haven’t had a chance to test the similar RedShift ShockStop post (update 6 months later: I’ve now fully tested the RedShift post, see my review here).
 I’ve found that rigid seatposts that are marketed as offering extra flex make a very marginal difference and I certainly wouldn’t put them in the same category.